A1Liu/a1liu/install/README.md

 6. Install a distribution of Linux, then open it, right click on the window bar, and select properties.
 Then enable "Use Ctrl+Shift+C/V as Copy/Paste"

+7. Enable developer mode.

-5. Download SharpKeys and load the settings stored in this repository under `compat/windows/keybindings.skl`
+8. Download SharpKeys and load the settings stored in this repository under `compat/windows/keybindings.skl`